I built a minimal clone of Lusha's sales prospecting feature, and in this article you'll get to see exactly how I did that:

 - Where to get the data for the clone

-- Build the search & filter functions based on various person's parameters
+- Build the search and filter functions based on various person's parameters

 - Cache past searches